XxNILOYxX/nomad/README.markdown

 ![Image Alt](https://github.com/XxNILOYxX/nomad/blob/main/images/ppf_error_percent.png?raw=true)

 # Core Power Profile Optimization
 A primary objective of fuel loading pattern optimization is to flatten the power distribution, which enhances thermal performance and fuel utilization.
 The figures below compare the power profile of a reference core with uniform (homogeneous) enrichment against the profile achieved using the heterogeneous loading pattern developed by NOMAD.
+In both visualizations, the relative power for each assembly is defined as the ratio of its specific power output to the average assembly power across the entire core.

 Figure 4: Power distribution in a reference core with a standard homogeneous fuel loading, showing a significant power peak in the center.
 ![Image Alt](https://github.com/XxNILOYxX/nomad/blob/main/images/Without%20NOMAD.png?raw=true)